 Discomfort often isn't only localized to the neck.
 Headaches, pain or tenderness in the shoulder and back area, and numbness and tingling in the arms are also possible, along with fatigue, dizziness, blurred vision, and difficulty concentrating, among other issues.

 Symptoms typically — though not always — emerge within 24 hours of the injury.

 Seeking professional treatment right away is key to getting a fast and accurate diagnosis as well as to make sure there aren't more serious issues like broken bones or tissue damage.

-At Metro Pain and Vein Centers, your doctor conducts a physical exam and tests your range of motion.
+At Metro Pain Centers, your doctor conducts a physical exam and tests your range of motion.
 Strength, reflexes, and sensation in the arms and legs are also likely checked.
 Often an imaging test such as an X-ray, CT scan, or MRI is ordered to get a better sense of your injury and rule out other conditions that could be interacting with the whiplash and causing pain.

 For milder injuries, rest, hot and cold packs, and over-the-counter medications may be enough to provide relief.
 If your pain is more serious, however, you may need a medical professional to prescribe medications.
 Antidepressants can help relieve nerve pain while muscle relaxants loosen tight muscles and aid in relief.
 Your doctor can prescribe effective exercises and physical therapy, and they can also inject the numbing drug lidocaine into the sore area to reduce discomfort.

 In rare cases, chronic pain and/or headaches can last for years after the initial injury.
 A medical professional may be able to identify an issue with the discs, ligaments, and/or neck joints, though sometimes there’s no medical cause.